latolukasz/beeorm-doc/docs/guide/engine.md

-# Engine
+# The Engine

-So far you have learned how to create `beeorm.ValidatedRegistry` that holds information about all database connections and entities.
-Now it's time to learn how to create and use a heart of BeeORM - object called `beeorm.Engine`.
+In this section, you will learn how to create and utilize the central component of BeeORM: the `beeorm.Engine` object.
+You may recall that the `beeorm.ValidatedRegistry` holds information about all the database connections and entities in your system.
+The `beeorm.Engine` uses this information to manage and execute database operations.
+With the `beeorm.Engine`, you can easily connect to your databases, create and modify entities, and query your data.
+Let's dive in and see how to use this powerful tool.

-## Creating engine
+## Creating the Engine

-Engine is created using `CreateEngine(context.Background())` method in `beeorm.ValidatedRegistry`:
+To create an `beeorm.Engine` object, you can call the `CreateEngine()` method on a `beeorm.ValidatedRegistry` object.
+Here is an example of how to create an `beeorm.Engine` in Go:

 ```go{13}
 package main